“As a nutritionist, I meet clients where they are and counsel them towards implementing changes which are realistic and achievable for them.”

 What would you want someone to know about working with you?

 In an initial session with a client, I try to get a sense of what their goals are and what they hope to achieve from nutrition therapy.
 Prior to meeting with a new client, I like to have some background of their medical and nutrition history, including relevant lab values and any medications or supplements they are taking.
-In addition to assessing a client’s typical dietary habits, I also ask my clients to rate their stress levels and sleep quality..
-I provide nutrition education where needed and I end each session by asking the client to set a few short-term goals for themselves.
-Following each visit, I send clients a nutrition plan, which includes their goals as well as the action plan we discussed for meeting those goals.
-I update the original nutrition plan after each follow-up appointment, so that my clients are able to see their progress outlined over time.
+In addition to assessing a client’s typical dietary habits, I also ask them to rate their stress levels and sleep quality.
+I provide nutrition education where needed and as a session wraps up, I ask my clients to set a few short-term goals for themselves.
+Future follow-up visits are centered around discussing a client's progress at meeting their goals, as well as addressing any questions or concerns that may have arisen since they began implementing nutrition and lifestyle changes.

 How does collaboration with other providers play into your work?